Bar Counsel's Initial Investigation

 If the complaint is facially frivolous or obviously unfounded, Bar Counsel may dismiss it without any further investigation.
 Otherwise, Bar Counsel is obliged to investigate any allegation that an attorney has committed professional misconduct or is incapacitated and unable to competently practice law.

-Unless the Commission extends the deadline, Bar Counsel has 90 days to complete his investigation.
+Unless the Commission extends the deadline, Bar Counsel has 90 days to complete her investigation.
 After writing to the complainant to explain the grievance process, Bar Counsel's next letter is directed to the attorney under investigation.
 This letter, which all attorneys open with trepidation, identifies the complainant, states the general nature of the infraction under investigation, and seeks the attorney's response to the complaint, which is typically enclosed.
 In some instances, Bar Counsel will specify the information and records most pertinent to the investigation and give the attorney a very limited amount of time to provide it.

 These inquiries help Bar Counsel to screen out unwarranted grievances and to identify those meriting further action.
-Since Bar Counsel typically dockets one in four grievances for further proceedings, the manner in which an attorney responds to his initial inquiry may be the most critical step in the entire process.
+Since Bar Counsel typically dockets one in four grievances for further proceedings, the manner in which an attorney responds to her initial inquiry may be the most critical step in the entire process.
 Beyond the ethical obligation to cooperate fully in disciplinary investigations, evasive or argumentative approaches only serve to invite greater scrutiny -- and, in some cases, harsher sanctions.

 1. Recommend that the Commission dismiss the complaint with or without a warning, reprimand the attorney, or seek approval of a Conditional Diversion Agreement with the attorney [See List of Sanctions & Dismissals];